 It doesn’t matter how beautiful the home or the puppies or how famous or successful the breeder.
 If she is not someone you can imagine calling with a problem about your pup, steer clear.
 Your relationship with the breeder is as important as your relationship with your puppy’s veterinarian.
-She needs to be someone you can like!
+She or he needs to be someone you can like!

 Yellow Lights –– Get more information!

 1. “We ship anywhere.”

 Many good breeders will ship your puppy and there is nothing wrong with that.
 But most prefer that you pick him up if at all possible.
-That’s much less stressful and dangerous for him and most breeders want to meet you face to face.
+That’s much less stressful and dangerous for the pup and most breeders should want to meet you face to face.
 Advertising shipping usually indicates more interest in making sales than in finding good homes.

 2. “We’ll meet you at the rest stop.”

 Some kennels really are hard to find, but anyone can take directions.
 Sometimes this just means ”We’d rather you not see our kennel.”
 A puppy from a dirty or overcrowded kennel is very likely to have parasites and/or other communicable illness.
 Corners probably have been cut on other breeding practices.
-Insist on coming to the kennel or home of the breeder Update: Due to harassment from animal rights activists, some good breeders are reluctant to open their homes to people they do not know and during a pandemic it is understandable.
+Insist on coming to the kennel or home of the breeder Update: Due to harassment from animal rights activists, some good breeders are reluctant to open their homes to people they do not know and post Covid it is understandable.
 Be sensitive to this and proceed accordingly.
 We still believe you should be able to see where the puppies were raised, but understand the fear of these breeders.
-Personally, we allow for appointments during the pandemic to do outside visits.
+Personally, we allow for appointments for outside visits.

 3. Dogs registered with unfamiliar registries.